 Varanasi, located further west, is one of the oldest continually inhabited cities in the world and is an unapologetic assault on the senses.
 Endlessly fascinating, you can explore the bright and bustling bazaars as well as witness the many Hindu pilgrims bathing themselves in the holy River Ganges.

-A few hours south of Delhi is the historic city of Agra where you can witness the majestic Taj Mahal – a pinch yourself moment where you really do get swept up in all its glory.
-The city of Jaipur, also the capital and largest city of the state of Rajasthan is known as ‘The Pink City’.
-You will be amazed by the beautifully carved and ornate palaces, forts and museums showcasing artefacts from ancient times.
+A few hours south of Delhi is the historic city of Agra.
+Witness the majestic Taj Mahal – a pinch yourself moment where this magical site sweeps you in its glory.
+Jaipur, the capital of the state of Rajasthan is known as ‘The Pink City’.
+Marvel at the beautifully carved and ornate palaces, forts and museums showcasing artefacts from ancient times.

-Alternatively, you can slip into second gear and travel to Southern India where you will be transported to another time and place.
+Why not travel to Southern India, and transport yourself to another time and place.
 Southern India is very different from the north, providing exceptionally stark contrasts between spices, food, cultures and climate.

 Lush countryside with tea plantations and rolling hills, serene tropical waterways of the Kerala Backwaters and calm beaches await you.
-Discover the heritage and history of Kochi with a visit to the Dutch Fort, and travel to Munnar, a former hill station and home to the country’s highest tea plantations.
+Discover the heritage and history of Kochi with a visit to the Dutch Fort.
+Travel to Munnar, a former hill station and home to the country’s highest tea plantations.

 India is a country of astonishing diversity, presenting travellers with experiences that stir the soul and ignite the imagination.
-Travelling through this remarkable country is a constant exploration and those that travel with an open mind will be truly rewarded.
+Travelling through India is a constant adventure.
+Keep an open mind and you will be rewarded!

 We have a number of group and independent tours still available for travel in 2015.
 Book today and embark on an eye-opening experience exploring incredible India with its amazing cities and sites.